-The most notable difference between the trees is the branching pattern, in particular, the number of main branches.
-The tree from the deterministic sample shows one main branch, e.g. the tree is very asymmetric or imbalanced.
-Moreover, the branch lengths that connect tips to nodes are very short.
+The most notable difference between the trees is the branching pattern; in particular, the number of main branches.
+The tree from the deterministic sample shows one main branch, e.g., the tree is very asymmetric or imbalanced.
+Moreover, the branch lengths that connect the tips to nodes are very short.
 We recall that nodes in biology reflect the last common ancestor of the descendant lineages.
-Here, since almost all the nodes have at least one descendant linage that connects directly to a tip, one might attribute that we are sampling the ancestral states and directly tracing the ancestral-descendant relationship of the stellar particles.
+Here, since almost all the nodes have at least one descendant lineage that connects directly to a tip, one might attribute that we are sampling the ancestral states and directly tracing the ancestor-descendant relationships of the stellar particles.

 The noise tree, on the contrary, has long branches, especially at the tips.
 All nodes are therefore a representation of a state that is very different to the tips and not directly sampled in the data.
-Moreover, the internal branches are shorter than the external ones, which is a reflection that the differences in this sample are driven by randomness and not by an internal hierarchical structures since this branching pattern shows that much of the chemical distance between the stellar particles is not explained by the inferred phylogenetic relationship and it is then deposited in the tips.
-The tree shows an even distribution of branches which bifurcate from nodes from the root to the tips (e.g. it is a symmetric or balanced tree).
+Moreover, the internal branches are shorter than the external ones, which is a reflection of the differences in this sample being driven by randomness and not by internal hierarchical structures, since this branching pattern shows that much of the chemical distance between the stellar particles is not explained by the inferred phylogenetic relationship and it is then deposited in the tips.
+The tree shows an even distribution of branches that bifurcate from nodes from the root to the tips (e.g., it is a symmetric or balanced tree).

 As discussed in Jackson et al. (2021), imbalanced trees happen when there is gradual evolution of a single lineage through time.
-Differences between traits can therefore be traced as information passed through generations but they still might represent the evolution of the same population.
-Balanced trees might reflect rather the differentiation of populations and processes which cause populations to evolve independently from each other.
-In astronomy so far stars or stellar particles whose chemical abundances are the result of a shared chemical evolution history produce very imbalanced trees.
-That was found in Jackson et al. (2021), in Walsen et al. (submitted) and Yaxley et al. (in prep) (both with solar twin observed data), in Eldridge et al. (in prep), and throughout this article.
+Differences between traits can therefore be traced as information passed through generations, but they still might represent the evolution of the same population.
+Balanced trees might reflect rather the differentiation of populations and processes that cause populations to evolve independently from each other.
+In astronomy, so far stars or stellar particles whose chemical abundances are the result of a shared chemical evolution history produce very imbalanced trees.
+That was found in Jackson et al. (2021), in Walsen et al. (2023), and in K. J. Yaxley et al. (2023, in preparation; both with solar twin observed data), in C. J. L. Eldridge et al. (2023, in preparation), and throughout this article.

 Based on these findings, we can report that the trees constructed from the simulated chemical abundances successfully capture a discernible phylogenetic signal that deviates from noise.
-We will now investigate the minimum number of members required in the sample to attain this objective and hence, justify the use of 100 members as adopted above.
+We will now investigate the minimum number of members required in the sample to attain this objective and, hence, justify the use of 100 members as adopted above.